Accelerate Breakthrough Research with Intuitive Sample Preparation

 A comprehensive AOAC 996.06 analysis encompasses several distinct stages:

-2. Hydrolysis: Samples undergo acidic, alkaline, or combined hydrolysis to release fatty acids from the food matrix.
-For most foods, 8.3 M HCl is added and samples are heated at 70-80°C for 40-60 minutes.
+2. Hydrolysis: Samples undergo acidic, alkaline, or combined hydrolysis to release fatty acids from the food matrix [1].
+For most foods, diluted HCl is added and samples are heated at 70-80°C for 40-60 minutes [3].

-3. Extraction: Fat is extracted into a mixture of diethyl ether and petroleum ether or hexane.
-The organic phase containing the lipids is separated from the aqueous phase.
+3. Extraction: Fat is extracted into a mixture of diethyl ether and petroleum ether or hexane, followed by separation of the lipid-containing organic phase from the aqueous phase [3].

-5. Solvent Removal and Concentration: Excess solvents are evaporated using nitrogen blowdown evaporation to concentrate the FAME extract to an appropriate volume for GC injection.
+5. Solvent Removal and Concentration: Excess solvents are evaporated using nitrogen blowdown evaporation to concentrate the FAME extract to an appropriate volume and remove incompatible solvents prior to GC injection.

 6. GC Analysis: The concentrated FAME extract is injected onto the gas chromatograph, and fatty acids are separated and quantified against the internal standard.